Food, Agriculture, and Resilient Ecosystems (FARE) Grant Program

 • Prepare a proposal that is complete, feasible, and relevant to the grant program

-What are examples of how a project can involve priority communities?
+What are examples of how a project can involve Priority Communities?

 This program prioritizes participation of and investment in communities that experience intersecting challenges of racial, health, economic and other inequities.
 These are a few examples of how a project can involve these priority communities in the design and implementation of a project: